Understanding the Venice Water Bus System + Private Venice Water Taxis

 • Onboard the Water Taxi

 We loved exploring Venice and its beautiful surrounding islands.
 The entire lagoon is filled with romantic, old-world culture and charm, and each island has its unique character.
-Once you are comfortable with the Venice water taxi boat system, you’ll have the independence to travel to these amazing locations.
-While a bit overwhelming at first, once you understand the taxi system, it’s much easier and fun to use!
+Once you are comfortable with the Venice water bus boat system, you’ll have the independence to travel to these amazing locations.
+While a bit overwhelming at first, once you understand the Venice water bus system, it’s much easier and fun to use!

-Hopefully this guide gave you a better feel for how the Venice water taxi system functions and how you can use it to make your trip the perfect Venezia adventure.
+Hopefully, this guide gave you a better sense of how the Vaporetto water bus system works and how you can use it to make your trip the perfect Venezia adventure.
+Plus, some options for private water taxis if you prefer them!

 Boat Taxi in Murano